Weighing the Options of Refinancing

-Looking for a mortgage loan?
-We'd be thrilled to talk about our many mortgage solutions!
-Give us a call at (281) 778-0805.
-Ready to get started?
-Apply Now.
+Shopping for a mortgage?
+We'll be glad to answer your questions about our many mortgage solutions!
+Give us a call today at (281) 778-0805.
+Want to get started?
+Apply Online Now.

-Ever heard the old rule of thumb that states you should only refinance if the new interest rate is at least two points lower than your existing one?
-Perhaps several years ago that was sage advice, but as refinance costs have been falling recently, it could be time to take a serious look.
+Ever hear the old rule of thumb that says you should only refinance if the new interest rate is at least two points lower than your existing rate?
+Perhaps that was sound advice several years ago, but as refinance costs have been getting lower, it could be a good time to take a serious look.
 A refinanced loan may be worth its cost many times over, because of the advantages that it brings, as well as a reduced interest rate.

-As you probably know, you'll have to pay for the process of refinancing.
-When you refinance, you're paying for basically the same things you were charged for at the time you got your existing mortgage.
-Among these can be settlement costs, an appraisal, lender's title insurance, underwriting expenses, and others.
+All of these benefits do cost something, though.
+With your refinance, you're paying for basically the same things you paid for during your existing mortgage loan.
+Among these might be settlement costs, an appraisal, lender's title insurance, underwriting expenses, and so on.

-Paying points can help you attain a better interest rate.
-When you pay (on average) 3% of the loan amount initially, your savings for the life of the mortgage loan might be substantial if you've paid up front about 3% of the new loan balance.
-You might have heard that these points can be tax deductible, but since tax regulations can be ever-changing, we urge you to consult with your tax professional before considering this in your calculations.
+Paying points can get you a better interest rate.
+When you pay (on average) 3% of the loan amount initially, your savings for the life of the new loan can be substantial.
+You may hear that these points may be deducted on your income taxes, but because tax regulations can be ever-changing, please consult with a tax professional before considering this in your calculations.